The best-case scenario? Judon returns to the fold after a short-term sweetener

 1. Short-term sweetener

-This is what Wolf and the Patriots should try to do.
+Despite Judon’s antics on Monday, this is what Wolf and the Patriots should try to do.
 New England has plenty of cap space in 2024.
 Judon knows that.
 During a forthcoming and honest press conference on Day 1 of training camp, Judon said he was happy for his teammates who received big-money extensions this offseason, but admitted it was difficult to see.
-Maybe more guaranteed money or reachable incentives would help Judon’s mindset.
+Maybe more guaranteed money or reachable incentives would help Judon’s frame of mind?
 This would ensure Judon stays in New England this season and helps the defense — and he will help the defense.
 While it’s probably unfair to think the Patriots will win three or four more games with Judon, it is fair to believe he keeps them more competitive.
 Given where they are in their rebuild, being competitive in 2024 should be considered a win.